 "Italian composer.
 Nothing is known of his life until he arrived in Munich from Venice in 1715 as a viola player for the Elector of Bavaria, Max Emanuel.
 A short time afterwards, in 1716, he left for the Würtemburg court of Duke Eberhard Ludwig in Stuttgart, where in 1717, as "musique directeur, maître des concerts de la chambre" he succeded Johann Christoph Pez in the office of court Kapellmeister.
 During the years 1719-21, Reinhard Keiser attempted determinedly but unsuccessfully to oust the "damned Italian" from his position.
 In 1731 Brescianello finally received the title "Councillor and First Kapellmeister."
 By then he was successfully in charge of a large court orchestra that on occasion numbered more than sixty musicians.
 Following the death of the sovereign Karl Alexander in 1737, the court finances were so catastrophically reduced that the orchestra was reduced to just a few musicians and Brescianello lost his post.
 It was not until 1744, when Karl Eugen assumed the throne, that Brescianello was reappointed to his former positiom, from which he finally retired in 1751.
 He remained in Stuttgart, where he died in 1758.
 He built his reputation more on performing and conducting (by all accounts he almost single-handedly rejuvenated musical life in Stuttgart during his tenure there), though he composed a few instrumental works as well."

-This edition of the Brescianello: Sinfonia in D major

-The original manuscript edition is at the Saxon State Library in Dresden (SLUB) available from IMSLP.
-Mus 2364 n 1,2 [Schrank No: II, 2.
-Fach, 56, Lage "No: 1 Sinfonia etc"]

-There is (1) a full score in the composer's hand and (2) a set of parts in the professional copyist's hand (Johann Gottlieb Haußstädler).

-The calligraphy in(1) is typically a bit of a mess, full of abbreviations and composer's shortcuts.
-The calligraphy in (2) is excellent.
+This edition of the Brescianello: Sinfonia No. 2 in D major The original manuscript edition is at the Saxon State Library in Dresden (SLUB) available from IMSLP.
+Mus 2364 n 2,1 [Schrank No: II, 2.
+Fach, 56, Lage "No: 2 Sinfonia etc"] There is (1) a full score in Pisendel's hand; (2) another full score in an unknown hand: and (3) a set of parts in the professional copyist's hand (Johann Gottlieb Haußstädler).
+The calligraphy in(1) is a bit of a mess, full of abbreviations and shortcuts.
+The calligraphy in (2) is more complete and quite legible.
+The calligraphy in (3) is excellent.
 I have re-assembled the full score mostly from the parts.
+There are a few inconsistencies and omissions.
+I have done my best to reconcile the most glaring anomalies.
+Judging from the number of parts in the folio, it was played by a fairly large baroque orchestra.
+The Horns are clearly marked as Horns in D# (alto), but could easily be played on Trumpets in D (a fairly common practice in the early 18th century - see the excellent article by Thomas Hiebert in Perspectives in Brass Scholarship, Amherst, 1995 for a detailed discussion.
+There are very few figures in the basso continuo.
+I have left a spare line to sketch it in.
+The score has been typeset in Score, by the San Andreas Press.
+Please report any errors to abonds@swiftdsl.com.au Alan Bonds Perth, Western Australia January, 2018 SINFONIA No.2 in D major Guiseppe Antonio Brescianello (1690-1758)